 The Senate approved the modifications to the medical curriculum, as well as the Hungarian, English and German-language curriculums for the 2019/20 academic year at the Faculty of Medicine (ÁOK).
 The proposal contained some clarifications and additions compared to the resolutions passed at the June and July meetings.
 The new curriculum will enter into effect in the current 2019/20 academic year, for first-, third-, fourth- and sixth-year students in the Hungarian-language medical doctoral program, and for first-, fourth- and sixth-year students in the English and German-language programs.
 The new resolution also includes clarifications to the curriculum of the Faculty of Dentistry (FOK).
 At this faculty, the new curriculum will replace the old one in a progressive system for first-year students and, following consultations with the student body, in years four and five.
-The curriculum reform is ongoing at the Faculty of Health and Public Services as well; the Senate approved at its August meeting the modernization of the curriculums for the health sciences management degree program and the lactation consultant specialized training program.
+The curriculum reform is ongoing at the Faculty of Health and Public Administration as well; the Senate approved at its August meeting the modernization of the curriculums for the health sciences management degree program and the lactation consultant specialized training program.

 Senators also approved the unified Study and Examination Policy (TVSZ) to be applied at every faculty, which will be applicable to students in both the Hungarian and the foreign-language programs.
 A working group led by Dr. Péter Hermann, vice-rector for education, worked for months on creating the unified TVSZ.
 Several rounds of consultations were held with the leaders of the various faculties regarding the new elements of the regulations to ensure that the rules also take into account the different needs stemming from the differences between the various training programs.
 The new TVSZ will enter into effect with the start of the new academic year.